What is Trademark vs. Copyright?

 Copyright protects original literary, dramatic, musical and other artistic works.
 If you obtain a copyright to protect a particular piece of work, you then have the right to reproduce it, prepare derivative works based on it, distribute it, perform it publicly, and display it publicly.
 In the growing field of internet copyright law, it pays to hire a copyright attorney who is familiar with the peculiarities of internet copy, images and sounds.
 Sometimes, a copyright is not the best way to protect your intellectual property.
 If you want to protect an invention or the goodwill associated with your product, a patent or a trademark will be a better option.

-For assistance determining whether U.S. copyright law or trademark law is the appropriate means to protect your work, contact us.
+For assistance determining whether you need a trademark vs. copyright to protect your work, contact us.
 We will put our experience to work for you.